 Q: How do I determine the hanging height of the fan?

 A: The bottom of the fan should be at least 7 feet off the floor, and 8 to 9 feet will allow for optimal circulation.
 “Hugger” fans like the Embrace Ceiling Fan are made especially for lower-ceiling heights because they are installed flush with the ceiling.
 For higher ceilings, you can use fans with downrods, such as the Ball Ceiling Fan, to achieve the right height.
 Downrods range from 3 to 72 inches in length.
 The more space between the ceiling and the blades the better than air flow and circulation, so aim for at least 12 inches.

 Q: Can I install a ceiling fan if I have a sloped ceiling?

 A: Aside from hugger fans, most fan canopies (the part that attaches to the ceiling and covers the junction box) can accommodate some degree of slope-usually up to 30 degrees.
-An additional longer downrod may need to be purchased to ensure enough blade clearance.
-For steeper slopes, manufacturers offer sloped-ceiling adaptors or are often called angle mounts.
+A longer downrod may needed to ensure enough blade clearance.
+For steeper slopes, manufacturers offer sloped-ceiling adaptors, often called angle mounts.